Idaho DRUG REHAB AND TREATMENT CENTERS

 Treatment

-State treatment data for substance use disorders are derived from two primary sources—an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Idaho showed a one-day census of 3,824 clients in treatment, the majority of whom (3,546 or 93%) were in outpatient treatment.
+State treatment data for substance use disorders are derived from two primary sources�''an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Idaho showed an one-day census of 3,824 clients in treatment, the majority of whom (3,546 or 93%) were in outpatient treatment.
 Of the total number of clients in treatment on this date, 395 (10%) were under the age of 18.

 Chart 3 shows the percentage of admissions mentioning particular drugs or alcohol at the time of admission.5 Across the last 14 years, there has been a steady decline in the number of admissions mentioning alcohol and cocaine as substances of abuse and a sharp increase (from 8% in 1992 to 53% in 2005) of admissions for methamphetamine use.